 Nexus Lifecycle Quick Start

-Step 1: Installing & Starting IQ Server
+Installing and Starting the IQ Server

 - Create an installation directory in your desired location.

 - Download the latest version of IQ Server to the installation directory.

 - If you want to install IQ Server with Docker, go to Docker hub and download the image.